openservicemesh/osm-docs/content/en/docs/guides/ha_scale/perf-scale.md

 ## Testing environment

 This test is performed on a Kubernetes cluster provisioned and managed by [Microsoft Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/).
-The cluster has 100 Standard_DS2_v2 nodes (each node has 2 vCPUs and 7GB memory) and 3 Standard_D32s_v3 nodes (32 vCPUs and 128GB memory) reserved for high intensity tests.
-It is ensured that there is only one OSM controller pod running with default resource quota during the test.
-OSM is configured in non-permissive traffic mode.
+The cluster has 62 Standard_D32s_v3 nodes (each node has 32 vCPUs and 128GB memory).
+That gives us around 2000 vCPUs.
+During the test, it is ensured that there is only one OSM controller pod running with default resource quota.
+OSM is configured with non-permissive traffic mode.

 ## Process

 The testing mesh contains two types of services.
 One is a load generator (modified from [wrk2](https://github.com/giltene/wrk2)), which can send requests at specified rate, load balanced among all other services in the mesh.
-Currently we test HTTP 1 requests only.
+Currently we test HTTP/1 requests only.
 The load generator serves as the client side of a request.
 Throughout our test, there will be at most one load generator service.
 The other type of service is a simple echo application that replies with whatever it receives from an inbound request.
 It serves as the server side of a request.
 We can deploy multiple copies of the echo application in the mesh.
 In short, the mesh topology is a typical 1-to-N service architecture.

 <p align="center">
   <img src="/docs/images/perf/mesh-topo.png" width="650"/>